 What is an IRN (Invoice Reference Number)?

-The above illustrative diagram of e-invoice system is explained below:
+The above illustrative diagram of the e-invoice system is explained below:

 IRP validates the JSON generated by the ERP Software